conwetlab/WMarket/doc/installation-guide.rst

 .. note::

-  This Installation Guide describes the isntalltion process on a Linux based System.
+  This Installation Guide describes the installation process on a Linux based System.

 Software Requirements